-According to a study from the Centers for Disease Control and Prevention (CDC) and the Health Resources and Services Administration (HRSA), about 1 in 6 children in the U.S. had a DD between 2006 to 2008.
-They also found that parent-reported DDs increased 17.1% from 1997 to 2008, meaning 1.8 million more children had DDs by 2008 than did a decade earlier.
-For example, autism increased 289.5% over that period.
+According to a study from the Centers for Disease Control and Prevention (CDC) and the Health Resources and Services Administration (HRSA), about 1 in 6 children in the U.S. were diagnosed with a DD between 2009 to 2017.
+They also found that parent-reported DDs increased 17.1% from 1997 to 2008, meaning 1.8 million more children had DDs by 2017.

-This data tells us that DDs are common and will likely to continue becoming more common over time.
-It also further highlights the importance for more specialized health, education and social services for people with DDs.
+This data tells us that DDs are common and will likely continue to become more common over time.
+It also further highlights the importance of more specialized health, education and social services for people with DDs.